AshanCassim/RestassuredAPITesting_Hybrid_Framework_For_Employees_Project/README.md

 Oct 2020
 Project description

-This is a Hybrid Framework with TDD approach For Rest assured API Testing Employees Project’s
+This is a Hybrid Framework For Rest assured API Testing Employees Project’s
 • Select All Employee Details with GET Request
 • Select Relevant Data About Single Employee with POST Request
 • Update Data to Employee Details with  PUT Request